TheNinjask/AnotherTwitchPlaysX/README.md

 ## Features

 Well as the name of the app says its another TwitchPlays app.
-I am a bit bad at explaining thing in text but if you use the app I hope it is intuitive enough.
+I am a bit bad at explaining in text but if you use the app I hope it is intuitive enough.
 * Set commands with control(s) assigned;
 * The commands have (minimum for now) support for variables! e.g. type in chat !test 1 2 can correspond to move mouse to (1,2)
 * Support for mods (if someone develops)